alizadina/mediumish/_posts/2024-08-01-real-time-data-prime-time.md

     C -->|Schema Evolution| D
 </div>

-Lakehouse architectures offer a unified platform for data storage and analytics by combining the benefits of data lakes and data warehouses.
-While they provide scalability and cost-efficiency, their reliance on object storage systems like S3 can introduce significant latency.
-Open table formats such as Apache Hudi, Apache Iceberg, and Apache Paimon help optimize data management and improve suitability for streaming workloads.
-By leveraging features like predicate pushdowns, indexing, and caching, query engines in Lakehouse architectures strive to minimize latency and enhance query performance, although they remain slower than real-time OLAP systems due to the inherent characteristics of object storage.
+It is inevitable that any architecture that that could benefit from compute-storage separation, geo resillence and cost optimization will build on top of object stores like S3.

 TL/DR

 > * Lakehouses can easily provide a unified processing and storage layer for most moderate to high latency workloads that need a streaming foundation: Particularly use-cases such as CDC
-> * When done well, streaming lakehouses can fill the large voin between RTOLAP and traditional lakes and warehouses.
+> * When done well, streaming lakehouses can fill the large void between RTOLAP and traditional lakes and warehouses.
 It is viable to achieve near-time streaming pipelines with an end to end latency of several seconds to several minutes
 > * Not all table formats are equal.
 While the incumbent table formats largely lean towards traditional batch workloads, some emerging ones provide a solid foundation for streaming
-> * As cloud obect storage gets faster (ex: S3 Express 1Z), viability of lakehouses fit for streaming workloads will only get better
+> * As cloud object storage gets faster (ex: S3 Express 1Z), viability of lakehouses for streaming workloads will only get better

-### (6) Bolt-ons for AI/ML
+### (6) Real-time ML (and datastore bolt-ons)

-In the AI/ML era, the criticality of real-time data cannot be overstated.
-Machine learning models often rely on fresh data to make accurate predictions, necessitating the use of real-time (small sliding window) features.
-This requires specialized infrastructure such as feature stores, time series databases, vector stores, low latency ML inference layers, and operational real-time databases for caching.

-Real-time features are essential for machine learning models to perform well in dynamic environments.
-Feature stores are specialized systems designed to manage and serve machine learning features in real-time.
-They allow for the efficient retrieval of features needed for both training and inference, ensuring that models have access to the most up-to-date data.
-By maintaining a consistent set of features, feature stores help in reducing the latency and complexity associated with feature engineering.

-Time series databases are crucial for handling time-stamped data, which is common in many AI/ML applications.
-These databases are optimized for the storage and retrieval of time series data, providing efficient querying capabilities for data that changes over time.
-Examples include InfluxDB, TimescaleDB, and Prometheus, which offer high write and query performance, making them suitable for real-time analytics and monitoring.

-Vector stores are becoming increasingly important with the rise of applications like Retrieval-Augmented Generation (RAG).
-These stores are designed to handle high-dimensional vector data, which is used in various AI/ML applications, including natural language processing and recommendation systems.
-Vector databases like Pinecone, Milvus, and Weaviate provide capabilities for storing, indexing, and querying vector data efficiently, enabling fast similarity searches and real-time AI applications.

-Low latency ML inference is another critical component in real-time AI/ML systems.
-This often involves deploying machine learning models close to the data source or at the edge to reduce the time it takes to make predictions.
-API gateways can be used to manage and route inference requests, ensuring that models can serve predictions with minimal latency.
-This setup is particularly important for applications that require instantaneous responses, such as fraud detection, recommendation systems, and autonomous systems.

-Finally, operational real-time databases like Aerospike, Redis, or Memcached can be used as caches to further reduce latency in AI/ML systems.
-These databases provide fast read and write access to frequently used data, ensuring that machine learning models can quickly access the features and historical data they need for inference.
-By caching critical data, these systems help to minimize the delay in data retrieval, enhancing the overall performance of real-time AI/ML applications.

-These AI/ML bolt-ons are crucial for building robust real-time machine learning systems.
-By leveraging feature stores, time series databases, vector stores, low latency inference layers, and operational real-time databases, organizations can ensure their models are both accurate and responsive, capable of making predictions in real-time with minimal latency.
+For a burgeoning data estate with these 5 essentials started out, the more futuristic possibilities of leveraging real-time data are in the AI/ML (including Gen AI space).
+This necessitates the application of both generic and specialized data stores.
+For example, time series databases excel at aggregation of data at extremely low latencies on high volume time-series data.
+Feature stores are emerging as a system of record for managing ML features and reference data, for both online and offline serving as an integrated concern (with low latency).
+Interest in vector databases, a class of databases that mainly excel at large scale similarity searches, has seen a huge surge mainly due to the advent of GenAI approaches such as RAG, which require context hydration to the LLM at inference time.

+While these parts of the stack have been assembled bespoke in the ML niche often on single purpose products, there is a clear potential for unifying and standardizing various parts of the ML platform and Operations stack.
+The primary concern being, optimizing for inference latency, with models augmented by the freshest data that is available.
+The final frontier is to enable smarter model operations with continual and incremental learning (a function of both retraining and fine-tuning frequency), while being able to put in controls on evaluation, taming model drift

 TL/DR

-> *
+> * Latency Profile: Online feature stores optimize for latencies profiles of the order of milliseconds for serving up real-time features in the path of inference.
+This usually means that the feature store uses something akin to a Redis, Aerospike or Cassandra.
+This also needs to be coupled with a robust model serving / API layer and caching.
+> * Vector stores also fall in the same range, but latencies usually fluctuate as a function of the distance metric and the number of vector dimensions.
+LLM chains and RAG pipelines must consider vector databases in the path as the additional overhead that needs to be optimized.
+> * Continual learning is still an area of novelty, coupled with many challenges of explainability and model evaluation, but will emerge as an area, likely building on top of abstractions like

 ### Conclusion

-Optimizing for latency is pretty difficult.
-Ubiquitous firehose interfaces like Kafka form the lowest common denominaotr of distribution and logistical layer for buidling real-time experiences that span across the operational, analytical divide.
-However, these need to be combined with a larger stack to process, materialize, query and manage the streaming estate.
+Optimizing for latency is hard.
+Ubiquitous firehose interfaces like Kafka form the lowest common denominator of the distribution and in-motion logistics needed to build real-time experiences that span across the operational, analytical divide.
+However, these need to be combined with a best in breed stack to process, materialize, query and manage the streaming estate.